ardriveapp/ardrive-cli/README.md

 $ ardrive create-folder --parent-folder-id "63153bb3-2ca9-4d42-9106-0ce82e793321" --name "My Awesome Folder" -w /path/to/wallet.json
 ```

-When supplying a folder for the --local-file-path during an upload-file command, however, the folder hierarchy on the local disk will be reconstructed on chain during the course of the recursive bulk upload.
+Note: Folders can also be created when supplying a folder for the --local-file-path during an upload-file command, however, the folder hierarchy on the local disk will be reconstructed on chain during the course of the recursive bulk upload.

 ### Moving Folders